 I am looking for original data for OC300 to OC302.
 I am also interested in obtaining examples of OC301 and OC302.
 If you know where some are for sale or trade, please

 Intermetall Halbleiter 1962 also lists germanium PNP switching transistors ASY12, ASY13 and ASY14 in the Philips-style SO-2 metal can (but without a glass capsule inside).
-These do not have a suffix K, but possibly versions with suffix I, II or 2 exist.
+These possibly have versions with suffix I, II or 2.

 Intermetall made a whole series of germanium transistors intended for hearing aids, some in a miniature can: